WRLC/wrlc_cusub/README.md

-Islandora Sub-Theme for Marymount University
+Islandora Sub-Theme for Catholic University
 ----------------------

 The base Zen theme is designed to be easily extended by its sub-themes.
 You